sparkflows/sparkflows-docs/docs/tutorials/data-science/sparkml/stockPrediction-storeAnditem.rst

 Stock Prediction For Each Store & Item
 ======================================

-This workflow to predcit the stock for each store & iteam by using linear regression & loop nodes.
+This workflow to predict the stock for each store & iteam by using linear regression & loop nodes.
-Loop nodes takes in store & iteam field and pass the data to liner regression model in loop.
+Loop nodes takes in store & item fields and pass the data to liner regression model in a loop.

 Workflow
 --------